We recently met Terra, and instantly loved her in no small part because her email signature read: “Terra—Got 99 problems and my money is one of them!”

-Forced to see her finances through Todd’s eyes, it became clear to Terra that she’d been living in denial: “I feel like after my divorce in 2012, I was just kind of hiding out in the dark, unwilling to face my finances.”
+Forced to see her finances through her coach’s eyes, it became clear to Terra that she’d been living in denial: “I feel like after my divorce in 2012, I was just kind of hiding out in the dark, unwilling to face my finances.”

 Unfortunately, there is a cost to checking out.
 In Terra’s case, she had to take out a personal loan, which became a major source of anxiety.